Managua Safety Guide

 LGBTQ+ Travelers

-• Trans travelers should carry identification matching their presentation to avoid complications
+• Transgender travelers should carry identification matching their presentation to avoid complications, though Nicaragua is generally more accepting of gender diversity than some neighboring countries.

 Travel Insurance